The Curious Problem of the Normal Inverse Mean: Robustness and Shrinkage: Introduction

 We turn to the notions of credence \citep{o1990outliers} and p-credence \citep{p-cred07}, which helps to characterize overall ``thickness" of a prior distribution's tails beyond just the extreme ends.
 Our theoretical exploration leads to several key insights including the fact that, the likelihood, particularly in the case of a single observation, tends to dominate the posterior, overshadowing the influence of the prior.
 This phenomenon is encapsulated in our discussion detailed in Section \ref{sec:theory} as the ``curse of a single observation," where we highlight how heavy-tailed priors, despite their robust properties, may not substantially alter the posterior relative to the likelihood.

-The paper is segmented as follows.
+\textbf{Organization of the paper:} The paper is segmented as follows.
 A short history of heavy-tailed priors in Bayesian literature and the ideas of regular variation and credence are described in Section \ref{sec:rv}.
 Existing approaches, as elucidated in \citet{Bailer_Jones_2015,Astraatmadja_2016}, are briefly reviewed and remarked upon in Section \ref{sec:existing}.
 Our proposed priors with rationale behind each of the candidates is in Section \ref{sec:method}.
-The theoretical results involving p-credence of the posterior and comparing the growth rates of $r$ with $\nicefrac{1}{\omega}$ are provided in Section \ref{sec:theory}.
-We demonstrate the clear advantage of using polynomial-type decay priors over exponential-type decay priors through an elaborate simulation experiment in Section \ref{sec:simuls}.
+Our theoretical results show that the p-credence of the posterior can be broadly classified on the basis of the tail-decay rates of $r$ with $\nicefrac{1}{\omega}$, as shown in Section \ref{sec:theory}.
+Then, in Section \ref{sec:risk}, we provide posterior risk behaviors for different loss functions and a wide variety of non-degenerate prior distributions with polynomial and exponential tails, as broadly classified by the tail-decay rate under p-credence.
+We demonstrate the clear advantage of using polynomial-type decay priors over exponential-type decay priors through two elaborate simulation experiments in Section \ref{sec:simuls}.
 The \textit{Gaia} Data Release 1 (GDR1) dataset is analyzed in Section \ref{sec:realdata} by contrasting their naive inverse parallax estimates against our posterior distance estimates.
 We conclude the paper with a brief discussion in Section \ref{sec:disc}.
 The proofs of some of our theoretical results along with MCMC diagnostics for the simulation results and posterior predictive checks are specified in the Appendix.